-This post features my gluten-free almond flour chocolate chip cookies and contains affiliate links.
+These gluten-free almond flour chocolate chip cookies are super soft, chewy and tasty.
+You won’t miss the gluten one bit.
+This post contains affiliate links.
 Please see my disclosures.

 Who doesn’t love a good gluten-free chocolate chip cookie recipe?
 I know I love chocolate chip cookies and have worked hard to make a variety of chocolate chip cookies for my readers.